yhu9/auto-maple/README.md

 <h1 align="center">
   Auto Maple
 </h1>

 Auto Maple is an intelligent Python bot that plays MapleStory, a 2D side-scrolling MMORPG, using simulated key presses, TensorFlow machine learning, OpenCV template matching, and other computer vision techniques.

-This is my forked version of the code since it has not been updated in quite a while.

 Community-created resources, such as **command books** for each class and **routines** for each map, can be found in the **[resources repository](https://github.com/tanjeffreyz/auto-maple-resources)**.